 Here are some simple yet effective tips that everyone should take care of while surfing the net.

 1] First and foremost, always use a reputed and known security software and firewall and don’t fall for fake security solutions.
-Use a good anti-virus software or better still an Internet Security Suite.
-Always also make sure that all your installed software is up to date especially your operating system, security software and browser.
+Use good anti-virus software or better still an Internet Security Suite.
+Always also make sure that all your installed software is up to date especially your operating system, security software, and browser.
 Also, use some good free VPN software, if you can.
-You might also want to read this post on how to secure Windows PC.
-Also take a look at these free Internet Privacy Software.
+You might also want to read this post on how to secure your Windows PC.
+Also, take a look at these free Internet Privacy Software.

 2] Always use caution while giving out your email IDs to other sites (or people).
 These sites could spam you or even sell the email list to the third party, which can spam you.
 Always read their privacy statement first.
 If you can’t find one, then that’s another reason not to give them your email address.

 3] Use strong passwords.
 Don’t use your name or simply the word ‘password’ or something that people can easily guess such as your date of birth.
 Hackers now use a method called social engineering which basically means that they stalk a user online by using Facebook, etc. to find important details about them and try to figure out the password using those details.
 The best method is to use a non-dictionary word that is a combination of upper case and lower case letters with digits.
 Do not use the same password for all of your accounts.
 Otherwise, if a hacker can guess the password of one of your accounts, the rest of your accounts will also be compromised.